usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 There are three fundamental types of items in the ToC/Index model:

-**`<referenceItem>`** (introduced in v2.0) - Refers to specific content in the document (versus a concept or grouping).
+**`<referenceItem>`** - Refers to specific content in the document (versus a concept or grouping).
 The referenceItem may also contain lower-level referenceItems if the content being referred to contains nested content.

-**`<headingItem>`** (introduced in v2.0) - A columnar-type heading for the items below it, such as "Sec." or "Page".
+**`<headingItem>`** - A columnar-type heading for the items below it, such as "Sec." or "Page".
 This type is commonly repeated on following pages for consistency.

-**`<groupItem>`** (introduced in v2.0) - An item that collects a number of referenceItems or other groupItems under a heading.
+**`<groupItem>`** - An item that collects a number of referenceItems or other groupItems under a heading.
 The groupItem may or may not refer to a specific place in the document. groupItems may contain nested groupItems for hierarchical organization.

 ### 15.2.2 Item Components (introduced in v2.0)

 Each item may consist of one or more of the following elements:

-**`<designator>`** (introduced in v2.0) - A reference to a numbered item in a table of contents or index (e.g., section numbers, page numbers).
+**`<designator>`** - A reference to a numbered item in a table of contents or index (e.g., section numbers, page numbers).

-**`<label>`** (introduced in v2.0) - A textual reference in a table of contents or index (e.g., section titles, index terms).
+**`<label>`** - A textual reference in a table of contents or index (e.g., section titles, index terms).

-**`<target>`** (introduced in v2.0) - A reference to the target location in a table of contents.
+**`<target>`** - A reference to the target location in a table of contents.
 This provides various items in the last column of multi-column table of contents entries.
 It uses the same attributes as standard references.

 ## 15.3 Supported ToC/Index Types (expanded in v2.0)